 There will be a fire drill during the first five days of school and thereafter, once a month for the remainder of the school year.
 The centralized fire alarm system notifies the faculty, staff, and students of a drill by sounding a loud alarm.
 When the alarm is sounded, pupils will rise and leave the room without books and other personal items, walking rapidly.
-No talking or pushing is allowed and there is to be silent in the hallway and for the duration of the fire drill.
+No talking or pushing is allowed and there is to be silence in the hallway and for the duration of the fire drill.
 The order of leaving the room should be by rows beginning with the row nearest the door.
-Principal will notify the staff and students when they may safely return to their classroom.
+One long ring of the bell will notify the students that they may safely return to their classroom.